Realms of Arkania: Star Trail: Plot

 After the failed orc invasion on Thorwal, the orcs attacked another region.
-The player is recruited in the city Kvirasim by an elf ambassador to recover an old artifact, the Salamander Stone, that could unite the elves and the dwarfs for battle against the orcs.
+The player is recruited in the city Kvirasim by an elf ambassador, Elsurion Starlight, to recover an old artifact, the Salamander Stone, that could unite the elves and the dwarfs for battle against the orcs.
 Immediately a mysterious third party which seems to be against the uniting of the dwarves and elves counter offers riches and bribery.
 The quest leads them first to the depths of a long abandoned dwarven mine in the mountains.
 There they must walk a fine line between taking what they need and taking out of avarice.
 If successful they meet a master smith, who forges an asthenil sword for them and lets them swap it for the Salamander Stone.

 Leaving the mines with the Salamander Stone, they are instructed to take the stone to an orc besieged city of Lowangen.
 The party is allowed past the orcish blockade, only after they leave behind most of their heavy weapons and armor.
 Once inside the city, they are robbed of the Salamander Stone.
 While attempting to locate it the group runs into cultists serving an unknown god.
 The cult comprises humans and elves.
 After a bloody fight, the group finds two Salamander Stones, one fake and one genuine.
 There is a notice of instruction telling the cult to send the real one off to the north to their leader.